cemcelikgh/binary-search-tree/README.md

 1
 ```

-insert=3, 7'nin solunda, 5'in solunda, 1'in sağında bulunur
+insert: 3; 7'nin soluna, 5'in soluna, 1'in sağına yerleştirilir

 ```
     7